polichtm/MCW-Azure-Stack/README.md

 ### Workshop

-In this workshop, you will learn how to design a hybrid cloud architecture using a combination of the Azure public cloud and Azure Stack.
+In this workshop, you will learn how to design and manage a hybrid cloud architecture using a combination of the Azure public cloud and Azure Stack.
 This functional architecture will enable customers to leverage their investments in Azure as a "cloud platform," rather than Azure as a "place."
 You will learn to determine which systems are good candidates for the Azure public cloud and which are better suited on Azure Stack.

-At the end of this workshop, you will be better able to recommend and design hybrid cloud systems that leverage one application and deployment model, Azure.
+At the end of this workshop, you will be better able to recommend, design, and manage hybrid cloud systems that leverage one application and deployment model, Azure.

-In addition, you will learn to understand when the Azure public cloud versus Azure Stack is appropriate based on customer requirements, describe possible integrations between Azure public cloud solutions and Azure Stack, understand the taxonomy of Azure Stack (tenants, regions, subscriptions, offers, plans, services and quotas), describe the resource providers that are available for use with Azure Stack, and design and deploy hybrid connectivity between Azure public cloud and Azure Stack.
+In addition, you will learn to understand when the Azure public cloud versus Azure Stack is appropriate based on customer requirements, describe possible integrations between Azure public cloud solutions and Azure Stack, understand the taxonomy of Azure Stack (tenants, regions, subscriptions, offers, plans, services and quotas), describe the resource providers that are available for use with Azure Stack, design and deploy hybrid connectivity between Azure public cloud and Azure Stack, as well as perform the most common Azure Stack management and maintenance operational tasks.

 ### Whiteboard design session